karlmdavis/rps-tourney/dev/work-log.md

 * 0.1h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
     * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
         * Committed a couple of things, including the new `IServiceStatusResource` and friends.

+### 2014-07-16, Wednesday

+* 0.2h: [Issue #20](https://github.com/karlmdavis/rps-tourney/issues/20): Building out webapp to allow gameplay.
+    * Continued implementing `CustomRememberMeServices.loginSuccess(...)`.
+        * Fleshed out `EnvironmentIT` and the bindings for it a bit.
+Now getting an interesting bean-creation `ClassNotFoundException`.